 2. How long can the eggs be kept frozen?

 In Singapore, there is no time limit on how long eggs frozen for medical reasons can be kept frozen.
 As freezing effectively hits the “pause” button, these eggs will be just as young and healthy as they were at the time of freezing.

 Frozen eggs are kept in storage tanks filled with liquid nitrogen called Dewars.
 These tanks are stored in assisted reproduction centres.
 Some centres have sophisticated temperature monitoring systems that will send messages to the staff mobile phones if a rise in temperature is detected, enabling them to assess the situation and move the eggs to another tank if there is a problem.

 Research to date has not shown an increased risk of babies having birth defects as a result of egg freezing.

 5. If I freeze my eggs, will it increase my chances of falling pregnant?

 If you freeze your eggs when you are younger, you can use these healthier eggs when you are trying for a baby once you are much older.

 It is important to keep in mind that using the eggs that you have frozen to try for a baby does not mean you will definitely have a baby.
 There are many other factors that can affect your chances of falling pregnant.

-The Singapore government is considering allowing ladies to freeze their eggs for social reasons but this is still under review.
+From 2023, the Singapore government has announced that ladies can now freeze their eggs for non-medical reasons.
 You can find out more here.